frost-racc/3d_engine_terminal/README.md

-# 3d_engine_terminal
+branch with working 3d space renderer

-creating a 3d projection C code for terminal view
+going to merge after cleaning up the code